qwd/dev-site/docs/_en/account/suspension.md

 For other reasons, after you correct your action, you can go to the Console to submit an application.

 If you believe the account suspension was a mistake, go to Console to submit a appeal.

-Your application and appeal will be carefully reviewed, and the review will take 10 working days, but there is no promise that it will be approved or will not be approved, and we will not make further information if the review is not approved.
+Your appeal will be carefully reviewed, and the review will take 10 working days, but there is no promise that it will be approved or will not be approved, and we will not make further information if the review is not approved.

+## Permanent suspension

+Accounts that have been suspended for a long period of time, or that have committed serious or repeated violations of our terms and conditions will be permanently suspended, and the user will permanently lose access to the account and cannot appeal.
+We reserve the right to take legal action against permanently suspended accounts.